Hjorth's reflection argument

 \textbf{Acknowledgments.} I wish to thank John Steel for introducing me to \cite{BoundHjorth} so many years ago.
 The work carried out in \cite{SargPre}, which answers most of the questions raised in the addendum of \cite{BoundHjorth}, was done while I was Steel's PhD student.
 The addendum of \cite{BoundHjorth} appeared in the unpublished version of Hjorth's paper by the same title available on his web site.
-I am grateful to Derek Levinson for a list of typos and corrections.
+I am grateful to Derek Levinson for a list of typos and corrections, and indebted to the referee for a long list of corrections.

 This paper is about 10 years late.
 Sometime in 2010, while I was a postdoc at UCLA, Hjorth suggested that two of us work on improving the results of \cite{SargPre}, and in particular compute $b_{2n+1, 0}$ (which \cite{SargPre} conjectures to be $\d^1_{2n+2}$) and also prove Kechris' 2nd Conjecture.
 In \cite{BoundHjorth}, Hjorth showed that $b_{1, 0}=\delta^1_2=\omega_2$.
 The issues we encountered were the familiar ones: proving Kechris-Martin for $\Pi^1_5$ and beyond, and avoiding fine boundedness arguments involving $\Sigma^1_1$ relations and admissible ordinals.
 Unfortunately, on January 13 of 2011, Greg Hjorth unexpectedly passed away, and the project has remained unfinished.
 In the Spring of 2021 it became apparent that the use of Kechris-Martin in \cite{BoundHjorth} is unnecessary.